webdavis/dockerfiles/README.md

 * [Jess Frazelle's dockerfiles](https://github.com/jessfraz/dockerfiles)
    - I've seen many repos dedicated to `Dockerfiles`, but Jess's centralized proposal is the best solution I've seen for keeping repo-noise at a sane level.

-## Usage

-The `Makefile` can build each image one by one, or all of them in parallel.

-    make                       build all of the docker images, tag, and then push them to Docker Hub make [parent-dir/sub-dir]  run docker build on specific Dockerfiles based on the parent-dir/sub-dir provided make cleanall              remove all Docker images on the host make help                  display this help menu

 ## Extras